 The Invesco Global Low Volatility Equity Yield Fund (MUTF:GTNDX) can be considered another low-risk mutual fund tracking the mid-cap space.

 Currently, GTNDX is underweight technology stocks, and overweight industrials and consumer discretionary.
-The latter category have kept its performance quite solid this year.
+The latter category has kept its performance quite solid this year.

 This low-risk mutual fund “has dual objectives of providing income and long-term growth of capital.
 In addition to these objectives, the fund targets a level of total volatility that is less than that of its capitalization-weighted market index,” according to the issuer.

-As of this writing, Todd Shriber does not own any of the aforementioned securities.
+Todd Shriber has been an InvestorPlace contributor since 2014.
+As of this writing, he did not own any of the aforementioned securities.